Justin Bieber Is Back In The Studio & I'm Not Sorry

 The Biebs is back.

-According to some tantalising new Instagram pics, Justin Bieber is recording in the studio, hopefully with plans to deliver our future favourite pop tracks.
+According to some tantalizing new Instagram pics, Justin Bieber is recording in the studio, hopefully with plans to deliver our future favorite pop tracks.

 I have never been more ready for anything.
 It feels like so long ago that the "What Do You Mean?" singer dropped his fourth studio album, Purpose, to rave reviews from long-time Beliebers and even Bieber skeptics.
 It was actually two and a half years ago: The album, which featured hits like "Sorry" and "Where Are U Now" dropped in November of 2015.
 As someone who was once firmly in the skeptic's camp, I can now say that I am earnestly and eagerly awaiting more of the same from the controversial singer.
 Well, in the music department, at least.
 (He can still work on all of the other stuff.)